-DHS Hurricane 8 Mid
+DHS Hurricane 8 - 40 Degrees

 Hurricane 8 is a new generation of sticky-speed rubber.
 The rubber keeps a good balance between flexibility and elasticity.
 A new high-density sponge with 'Macro-Cell' and 'High-Elasticity Particle Osmosis' technology helps Hurricane 8 raise the elasticity by 15%.
 The player can also acquire a high shot speed with weak attack.